Group Therapy

 Katelyn Yam-Headshot

 This skills group is designed for adults who are interested in learning Dialectical Behavior Therapy skills developed by Marsha M, Linehan.
-The group is held in three sections which rotate through Core Mindfulness and Emotion Regulation, Core Mindfulness and Distress Tolerance, then Core Mindfulness and Interpersonal Effectiveness.
+The group is held in three rotating sections.

 (Group closed, waitlist available)